-Etching and drypoint printed in brown ink on cream chine collé on heavy wove paper, blind-stamped with the Chalcographie Impériale du Louvre seal, trimmed with a small margin around the platemark and backed with a support sheet.
+Etching and drypoint printed in brown ink on cream chine collé on heavy wove paper, trimmed slightly within the platemark and backed with a support sheet providing wide margins.

 Lettered in plate below the image borderline: (left) “RUISDAEL PINXT.”; (centre) “CHALCOGRAPHIE IMPÉRIALE DU LOUVRE./ LE COUP DE SOLEIL.”; (right) “DAIBIGNY SCULPT.”

 State iv (of iv) with the addition of the title and publication details.

 Melot D93 S4 (Michel Melot 1978, “Graphic Art of the Pre-Impressionists”, New York, Harry N. Abrams, p, 279, cat. no. D 93 ); Delteil 93 (“Le Peintre-Graveur Illustré (XIXe et XXe siècles”).

 Michel Melot (1978) offers the following insights about the background events in Daubigny’s life leading up to the execution of this plate:

 “The First Class Medal awarded Daubigny in the Salon of 1853 won him the privilege of figuring on the list of artists entitled to receive commissions from the Chalcographie. … In 1855 he won another medal, this one Second Class, and was given another task by that government agency for the arts, again to reproduce a Ruysdael, a task that seemed to call for his talents. … Ordered in 1855, the engraving was not complete and delivered to the Chalcographie until 1860, and the print was exhibited in the Salon of 1861 (as no. 3698)” (p.
 279).

 The British Museum offers the following description of this print: